Humans logo

 A look at how Chris Rock's credibility as a comedian and a human being have decreased in a matter of days

-By Clyde E. DawkinsPublished 16 days ago Updated 16 days ago 7 min read
+By Clyde E. DawkinsPublished about a year ago Updated about a year ago 7 min read

 You know, this one hurts.
 I had been a fan of Chris Rock for over 25 years; the "Lil Penny" commercials, SNL, his movies, his stand-up specials, you name it.
 I was a huge supporter of Chris Rock.
 I was a big time fan of his.
 I was one of his most staunchest of supporters.
 Notice the increasing emphasis on "was."
 It's because on the afternoon of March 5, 2023, I tweeted the following: